HEARING AND KNOWING

 Acts 17'11 speaks about some Jews who lived in a town called Berea.
 And it's not unusual to hear them commended as an example to new Believers for their godly disposition.
 Because of it some studies for new Believers are called "Berean".

-Using the Old Testament scriptures He was showing them that Jesus of Nazareth, who they knew had lived in Israel, was their Messiah, the One prophesied, the Anointed One.
+They were members of the Jewish synagogue and they were deeply challenged by Paul's teaching.
+Using the Old Testament scriptures He showed them that Jesus of Nazareth, who they knew had lived in Israel, was definitely their Messiah, the One prophesied, the Anointed One.

 "These were more fair-minded than those in Thessalonica

 and searched the scriptures daily,

 whether these things were so,” Acts 17'11.